Stocks gain on optimism over economic recovery

 Most observers expect the Fed will stick to its pledge to keep stimulus flowing until the economy has recovered sufficiently and downplay the threat of rising inflation - any suggestion otherwise could hit market confidence sharply.

-Bitcoin BTC=BTSP rose 10.5% on reports that JPMorgan Chase is planning to offer a managed bitcoin fund.
+Bitcoin rose 10.5% on reports that JPMorgan Chase is planning to offer a managed bitcoin fund.

 The cryptocurrency had slumped almost a fifth from its all-time high hit earlier this month.